kaviyaav/Socialmedia_FastAPI/README.md

-# Socialmedia_FastAPI
-# Simple Social
+# MySocialmedia_FastAPI

-Simple Social is a lightweight social media web application built with FastAPI for the backend and Streamlit for the frontend.
+MySocialmedia is a lightweight social media web application built with FastAPI for the backend and Streamlit for the frontend.
 It allows users to register, log in, upload images or videos with captions, view a global feed, and manage their own posts.
 Media uploads are handled via ImageKit, supporting optional caption overlays.

 ## Features